 First, enter the total #Bins that comprise the histogram.
 This determines how many bars appear in the histogram.
 Histogram peak bin values are useful because they indicate the dominant values of a parameter, but using a too high number of bins can yield a spiky histogram, making meaningful peaks hard to distinguish.
-For example, on 8-bit oscilloscopes, using >256 bins may result in unpopulated bins when measuring amplitude parameters, because the bin width is narrower than the amplitude resolution of the oscilloscope.
 An optimal bin number is one where the change in bin value is insignificant, and the histogram distribution does not have a jagged appearance.

-- For Vertical (amplitude) parameters, the default value of 100 is a good number . - For Horizontal (timing) parameters, it is safe to use up to the maximum number of bins.
+- For Vertical (amplitude) parameters, the default value of 100 is a good number. - For Horizontal (timing) parameters, it is safe to use up to the maximum number of bins.